Start Your Missouri LLC

 Reserve a business name

 Once you’ve decided your business name and searched the corporate name database to make sure your name is unique, you reserve your business name to make sure it remains available to you when you submit your articles of organization.
-This is an optional step, but it’s worth making the effort and paying the $30 fee as it prevents someone else from taking the name while the Office of Secretary of State processes your articles of organization.
+This is an optional step, but it’s worth making the effort and paying the $30 fee as it prevents someone else from taking the name while the Office of Secretary of State processes your LLC application.

 After the name reservation has been accepted, you have 60 days of exclusivity to the name.
 No one else can use the name while the reservation is active.
 The reservation can be renewed or extended for two more sixty-day periods, which gives you a total of 180 days for the name reservation.
 However, if you fail to formalize the reservation after the third 60-day period expires, you will be barred from reserving that particular name permanently.